SBit-Project/sbit.dev/docs/SBit-Core/Building/sparknet-guide.md

 * `fromhexaddress` - this will convert a hex address used in smart contracts to a standard Base58 pubkeyhash address

-# New SBit Command Line Arguments
+# New Sbit Command Line Arguments

-SBit supports all of the usual command line arguments that SBit Core supports.
+Sbit supports all of the usual command line arguments that Sbit Core supports.
 In addition it adds the following new command line arguments:

-* `-record-log-opcodes` - This will create a new log file in the SBit data directory (usually ~/.sbit) named vmExecLogs.json, where any EVM LOG opcode is logged along with topics and data that the contract requested be logged.
+* `-record-log-opcodes` - This will create a new log file in the Sbit data directory (usually ~/.sbit) named vmExecLogs.json, where any EVM LOG opcode is logged along with topics and data that the contract requested be logged.

 # Untested features

-Some features included in SBit Core have not been tested in it's porting to SBit.
+Some features included in Sbit Core have not been tested in it's porting to SBit.
 This includes:

 * Pruning

 # EVM Smart Contract Changes and Limitations

-Because of SBit's underlying technical differences, there are a few operations that can have different results or limitations when executed in SBit than when compared to Ethereum.
+Because of SBit's underlying technical differences, there are a few operations that can have different results or limitations when executed in Sbit than when compared to Ethereum.

 These include the following, though there may be others introduced in the future:

-* The gas schedule for SBit is different from Ethereum.
+* The gas schedule for Sbit is different from Ethereum.
 Certain operations are more or less expensive.
 As such, gas cost estimators designed for Ethereum will not give accurate results for SBit.
 We will develop our own gas estimating tools as well as fully documenting these differences at a later date.
 * `block.coinbase` or the `COINBASE` opcode currently is not supported and will only return 0.
 When MPoS is released in the 2nd testnet this should be functioning as expected
 * `block.number` will return the previous block height before this block containing the contract's execution
 * `block.difficulty` will return the previous block's difficulty